-I also remembered how as UBC students a bunch of us would pile into a car and go to the White Spot on Broadway for a burger.
+I also remembered a bunch of us UBC students would pile into a car and go to the White Spot on Broadway for a burger.
 This location, by the way, is one of a handful of White spots that still offers car service.

 What many may not know is that White Spot has been described as Canada’s first drive-in restaurant.
 Although others have claimed that Eamon’s Camp in Calgary[iv]was the first drive-in, it didn’t open until 1949 whereas the first White Spot restaurant with drive-in service was opened in 1928 at the corner of Granville and 67th avenue in Vancouver.
 That makes it almost 90 years old.